-The other one is a trenched core-free fiber (TCFF) manufactured by Xlim Institute (France), which has a particular inner structure.
-It consists of a coreless fiber where a longitudinal portion of cladding is removed, leaving a thin interface between the center of fiber and the external medium that resembles a small suspended bridge.
+The other one is a TCFF manufactured by XLIM Institute (France), which has a particular inner structure.
+It consists of a coreless fiber where a longitudinal portion of cladding is removed, leaving a thin interface between the center of the optical fiber and the external medium that resembles a small suspended bridge.
 Fig. 2 depicts the microscope picture of the fiber and its dimensions.